Looking for a perfect blend of chocolate and coffee without having to step foot into a fancy café or Starbucks 😉 ?

 What is a Caffè Mocha?

-Caffè mocha or café mocha, also called a mochaccino, is a popular coffee-based beverage that adds chocolate syrup to a café latte.
+Caffè mocha or Mocha Latte, also called a mochaccino, is a popular coffee-based beverage that adds chocolate syrup to a café latte.
 It combines the bold and smooth taste of espresso with the rich, chocolatey flavor of cocoa, made silky by steamed milk.

 The café mocha we know today originated from the United States and was said to be inspired by the Italian 18th-century drink bicerin, which has layers composed of espresso, drinking chocolate, and milk.
 Meanwhile, the name is believed to have evolved from the mocha beans, which were exported from Mokha City, Yemen, and are known for having chocolatey tones.